mmE-Loc: Facilitating Accurate Drone Landing with Ultra-High-Frequency Localization: Related work

 \section{Related work}

-\revise{ \textbf{Drone ground localization.} Drones have been widely applied in various scenarios \cite{liu2024mobiair, zhou2025catua, li2024quest}.
+\textbf{Drone ground localization.} Drones have been widely applied in various scenarios.
 Several types of work have been proposed to assist drones in localization. $(i)$ \textit{Satellite-based systems}.
-The Global Positioning System (GPS) provides $m$-level accuracy outdoors \cite{wang2023global, dong2023gpsmirror}, while Real-Time Kinematic (RTK) achieves $cm$-level precision but is costly.
-However, these satellite-based systems struggle in urban canyons \cite{xu2020edge, wang2022h}. $(ii)$ \textit{Optics-based systems}.
-These systems, such as motion capture, offer $cm$-level accuracy indoors but require precise calibration, making them impractical for outdoor use \cite{xue2022m4esh}. $(iii)$ \TMCrevise{\textit{Compact mobile sensor-based systems}.} To address these issues, various sensor-based techniques are proposed, including camera \cite{he2022automatch,zha2025enable, ben2022edge, wang2024transformloc}, radar \cite{sie2023batmobility, iizuka2023millisign}, LiDAR \cite{zhang2025point, cui2024vilam, jian2024lvcp, wu2024moving} and acoustic \cite{wang2022micnest} often combined with SLAM (Simultaneous Localization and Mapping) \cite{chen2020h, lu2020see,chen2015drunkwalk} or deep learning algorithms \cite{zhao2024understanding, zhao2025embodied, zhao2024foes, zhao2023smoothlander}, aim to improve drone localization. \TMCrevise{However, the limited spatio-temporal resolution of these sensors hinders precise, low-latency localization required for accurate drone landings.
-For instance, cameras and LiDARs typically operate at low frame rates (below 50$Hz$), which may fail to capture rapid motion between frames, thereby reducing localization accuracy \cite{jian2023path}.
-Acoustic signal-based systems are highly vulnerable to environmental noise, with even the presence of nearby humans significantly affecting their stability.
-Visual marker-based systems, which rely on downward-facing cameras mounted on drones, are also sensitive to lighting conditions due to the limited dynamic range of conventional frame-based cameras.}
+The Global Positioning System (GPS) provides $m$-level accuracy outdoors \cite{wang2023global}, while RTK achieves $cm$-level precision but is costly.
+However, these satellite-based systems struggle in urban canyons \cite{wang2025aerial}. $(ii)$ \TMCrevise{\textit{Compact mobile sensor-based systems}.} To address these issues, various sensor-based techniques are proposed, including camera \cite{ben2022edge}, radar \cite{sie2023batmobility}, LiDAR \cite{wang2025enabling} and acoustic \cite{wang2022micnest} often combined with SLAM (Simultaneous Localization and Mapping) \cite{chen2020h} or deep learning algorithms \cite{zhao2024understanding, zhao2024foes}, aim to improve drone localization.
+However, the limited spatio-temporal resolution of these sensors hinders precise, low-latency localization required for accurate drone landings.
+For instance, cameras and LiDARs typically operate at low frame rates (below 50$Hz$), which may fail to capture rapid motion between frames \cite{jian2023path, zhao2025urbanvideo}.
+Acoustic signal-based systems are highly vulnerable to environmental noise, with the presence of nearby humans affecting their stability.
+Visual marker-based systems, which rely on downward-facing cameras mounted on drones, are also sensitive to lighting conditions due to the limited dynamic range of cameras.